dlayton66/gig-boss-interview/README.md

 # Iteration 3

-This step is the final Step, if you complete everything in the previous steps, then go for this  implementation.
-Here we will press the third button, "Export Data" and ALL of the important information should be exported to a useful tax page.
+This step is the final step.
+Here we will press "Export Data" and ALL of the important information should be exported to a useful tax page.
 It should include:

 - Total All Bands Income
 - Total Personal Income